1949 Calvary Cemetery strike: Course of the strike

 Starting on January 13, strikers began picketing outside of St. Patrick's Cathedral.
 The day after the strike began, 35 burials at the cemetery were postponed on account of the strike.
 Early on, the strike received the support of several leftist Catholic groups.
 The Association of Catholic Trade Unionists (ACTU) voiced their support of the strike in defiance of Spellman, who was a noted donator to that organization, and ACTU member and noted Christian socialist John C. Cort picketed with strikers.
 As a result of their support of the strike, Spellman would later stop his annual $3,000 donation to the group.
-In addition, the Catholic Worker newspaper, led by activists Dorothy Day and Peter Maurin, supported the strike, with the newspaper's headquarter building in the Lower East Side also housing a soup kitchen and lodging house for strikers in need.
+In addition, the Catholic Worker newspaper, led by activists Dorothy Day and Peter Maurin, supported the strike, with the newspaper's headquarter building on the Lower East Side also housing a soup kitchen and lodging house for strikers in need.
 In addition, the newspaper published articles that were supportive of the strike and Day wrote several times to Spellman arguing that the strikers were justified in their actions.

 While union officials requested third party government arbitration, Schmidt countered by offering to have three theologians from outside of the archdiocese arbitrate the strike under the question of "Is the present strike morally justified?"
 These offers were turned down by union officials, who argued that the strike was due to economic rather than theological or moral issues.
 On January 21, Ehardt sent a letter to the strikers arguing that union officials were to blame for the strike and threatened the strikers with possible job replacement.
 However, by mid-February, the strike was continuing and over 1,000 dead bodies were being stored in temporary vaults at Calvary Cemetery.
 In addition, strike action had spread to 47 Local 293 gravediggers at the Gate of Heaven Cemetery in Hawthorne, New York, which was also owned by the archdiocese.
 With important Catholic events such as the city's St. Patrick's Day parade and the Easter season approaching, Spellman took on a more active role in trying to end the strike.
 Starting on February 18, Spellman tried to appeal to the workers to return to work as individuals, without the union, and on February 28, at a meeting of union members he had called for, he stated that the workers would receive an 8% salary increase if they returned to work by noon of the following day without union membership.
 However, the union members rejected the offer.
 At the same time, Spellman attempted to hurt public support for the strike by employing red-baiting, criticizing the CIO as a "Communist-affiliated" union.
 Additionally, church officials began seeking an injunction from the New York Supreme Court against the strikers.